New Flood Zone Information Maps

 By adopting the new flood maps, Broward County is assured that FEMA will offer assistance during emergencies and provide flood insurance coverage for county residents.

-Residents and businesses in Broward County are encouraged to look up their property address to compare their current and proposed new flood zone map.
+Residents and businesses in Broward County are encouraged to look up their property address to determine their flood zone.
 Property owners should consider purchasing a flood insurance policy, even if it is not mandated for their location.
 All areas are susceptible to flooding, although to varying degrees.

 Flood Zone Designations